 HOW TO INSTALL A SWITCH PLATE

 A lot of homeowners are nervous about handling switch plate installation themselves.
-However, installing a light switch plate is a very easy - and safe - task that anybody can learn how to do.
+However, installing a light switch plate is a very easy - and safe - a task that anybody can learn how to do.
 It only takes a few moments and basic tools that anyone owns.

-One of the advantages to learning how to handle your own switch plate installation is the huge variety of switch designs and styles it opens up.
+One of the advantages of learning how to handle your switch plate installation is the huge variety of switch designs and styles it opens up.
 At Arnev Products we offer dozens of different types and styles of switch plates beyond the ordinary off-white ones you find in most hardware stores.
-You can order brushed metal finish plates, real wooden switch plates and tons of different colors and looks, and within minutes you can swap them out for your old, boring plates.
+You can order brushed metal finish plates, real wooden switch plates, and tons of different colors and looks, and within minutes you can swap them out for your old, boring plates.
 So how do you do it?

 1. First, get your tools.
 Normally the only thing you will need is a single flat head screwdriver.
 The screws in light switch plates are normally easy to screw in and out and don't require a power tool.
 If you do use a power tool, make sure to go easy so you don't strip your screw.

 2. Before you begin, turn off your power.
 Verify that you've hit the correct circuit breaker by trying to turn on the switch you're about to work on - if it still works, the power is still on.
 You won't have to touch any wires as part of switch plate installation, but it's important to play it safe anyway.
 Since the power is out, you may want a flashlight to make the next steps easier.